What is a Ductless Mini Split Air Conditioner?

 - May need extra tools for installation

-Della offers 6 versions of ductless mini-split ACs starting 12000 BTU up to 24 000.
-Della air conditioners come with smart technologies including auto defrost, self-cleaning, timer, sleep mode, smart comfort, etc. Della offers also heating, dehumidification, and ventilation.
-One of the best features is “follow me remote control”.
+Della offers six versions of ductless mini-split ACs starting 12000 BTU up to 24 000.
+Della air conditioners come with smart technologies, including auto defrost, self-cleaning, timer, sleep mode, smart comfort, etc. Della also offers heating, dehumidification, and ventilation.
+One of the best features is to “follow my remote control.”
 The sensor in remote adjusts temperature based on your distance from the air conditioner.

 - Quiet operation

 - Many smart technologies